-The unemployment rate in Q3 2019 was for the first time at a single-digit level of 9.5%, which represents a decrease of 1.8 p.p. relative to the same period last year.
+The unemployment rate in Q3 2020 was kept at a single-digit level of 9.0%, which represents a decrease of 0.5 p.p. compared to the same period last year.

 NBS encourages lending and funding in local currency by ensuring low and stable inflation, maintaining relative stability of foreign exchange rates, through improvements in foreign exchange risk management in the private sector, and through other measures.